 Study with us

-A whole galaxy of other impressive visitors have enjoyed Overseas Fellowships.
-Tony Atkinson, former Warden of Nuffield and one of the most distinguished British economists, was one of the first undergraduates of the College, and (we think) the first to be made a professor (first at Essex, then London, then returning to Cambridge and a professorial Fellowship in the College before leaving for Oxford).
-Oliver Hart, now at Harvard, was an early teaching Fellow, and Douglas Gale, a former research Fellow and Chairman of the faculty at New York University, is now also a Fellow at the college.
+A whole galaxy of other impressive economists have enjoyed Fellowships.
+The late Tony Atkinson, former Warden of Nuffield College Oxford and one of the most distinguished British economists, was one of the first undergraduates of the College, and (we think) the first to be made a professor, first at Essex, then London, then returning to Cambridge and a professorial Fellowship in the College before leaving for Oxford.
+He became an Honorary Fellow.
+Douglas Gale, a former research Fellow and Chairman of the Faculty at New York University, has also been a Churchill College Fellow.
 The College has hosted the Churchill Lectures in Economics, and has enjoyed lectures from Peter Diamond, Paul Milgrom (of spectrum auction fame), Douglas Gale and Ariel Rubinstein, all subsequently published by Cambridge University Press.

 Finally, we would like to stress that Economics is one of the few subjects where those who enjoy maths, science, building rigorous arguments and testing existing theories can work happily in more analytical areas such as mathematical economics, game theory, statistics or econometrics, while those who enjoy writing essays, arguing their side of an argument and convincing others can specialise in more applied areas such as public economics, money and banking or industrial economics.

-A-level maths is a requirement at Churchill.
-This is because we firmly believe that for someone without Maths A-level (A2), achieving the minimum level of maths requirement would not leave enough time to do well enough in the remaining elements of the economics course.
-However, A-level Economics is not a requirement as the course assumes no prior economics knowledge.
-Science A-levels are useful both for the additional maths content and the analytical thinking that they encourage, and further maths is especially recommended.
-A-levels in the arts, humanities and social sciences such as languages, English, History, Politics, Geography, and many more are useful for both analytical and essay-writting skills.
-As a result typical applicants might have a range of A-levels from "Maths, Further Maths, Physics and Chemistry" through to combinations like 'Maths, English, Economics, History' and the like.
+A Level / IB Higher Level Maths is a requirement at Churchill.
+This is because we firmly believe that for someone without Maths, achieving the minimum level of maths required would not leave enough time to do sufficiently well in the remaining elements of the Economics course.
+However, A Level / IB Higher Level Economics is not a requirement as the course assumes no prior Economics knowledge.
+Science A Levels / IB Higher Levels are useful both for their additional maths content and the analytical thinking that they encourage, and Further Maths at A Level is especially recommended.
+A Levels / IB Higher Levels in the arts, humanities and social sciences such as languages, English, History, Politics, Geography, and many more are useful for analytical and essay-writing skills.
+As a result typical applicants might have a range of A Levels / IB Higher Levels from Maths, Further Maths (A Level), Physics and Chemistry, through to combinations like Maths, English, Economics, History, and the like.

-|A Level / IB Higher Level Mathematics||AS or A Level/IB Higher Level Further Mathematics is highly desirable.
+|A Level / IB Higher Level Mathematics||A Level Further Mathematics is highly desirable.
 A Level / IB Higher Level Economics is useful.|

-We will try to ensure that knowledge of economics is not required (everything you need should be explained in the question), though we would expect those with no background in economics to have done some relevant reading and thinking.
+We will try to ensure that knowledge of economics is not required (everything you need should be explained in our questions), though we would expect those with no background in economics to have done some relevant reading and thinking.
 Typically this might be through reading relevant newspapers such as the Economist, Financial Times or any good broadsheet, or a general interest economics text such as Tom Schelling's Micromotives and Macrobehavior or Axinish Dixit's Thinking Strategically.
 Any book that focuses on the underlying principles of economics, and especially rigorous analytical or logical thinking will be helpful.